ScotchLabs/kudos/README.md

 heroku run python
 ```

-When the python console opens, run the following command:
+When the python console opens, run the following commands:

 ```python
 >>> from init_db import init_db